thxlib/thxlib.github.io/lib/thx.core/index.md

 description: General purpose library.
 It contains extensions to many of the types contained in the standard library as well as new complementary types.
 contributors:
   - fponticelli
-releasenote: "Added short-lambda (kind of) in thx.Functions.
-Thanks Andreas (@ciscoheat)!."
+releasenote: "Deprecated pluck(X) methods to favor the new `.fn` short lambdas."
-version: 0.23.0
+version: 0.24.0
 url: "https://github.com/fponticelli/thx.core"
 title: thx.core